Tristan1918/Restaurant-tips-analysis/README.md

 ```
 ![image](https://github.com/user-attachments/assets/e87bdfb0-745e-4ec1-bf70-2ce28bcdaca1)

+## General conclusion:
+Based on measures of central tendency comparison and distribution comparison, we can confirm that weekend tip is larger than weekday.

 # 🕑 Do dinners bring more tips?
 Let's figure out the difference between lunch and dinner.
 # Separate lunch and dinner